genropy/genropy_saved/docs/genro/database/packages/webpages/index.rst

     In the ``webpages`` folder you can:

     * put your webpages: check the :ref:`webpages_webpages` documentation page
-    * put your javascript, CSS and components files: check the :ref:`genro_webpage_resources` documentation page
+    * put your javascript, CSS and components files: check the :ref:`genro_resources_index` documentation page

 .. toctree::
     :maxdepth: 1